giantswarm/konfigure-operator/README.md

 ## Supported configurations

-### ManagementClusterConfiguration
+### Konfiguration

-This CRD is used to generate management cluster app configurations.
+This CRD is used to generate configurations for the schema-based Generalized Configuration System.

-Based on a set of filters, a set of applications are selected for generation for the given management cluster.

-The source for the generation is fetched from a Flux GitRepository that should point to an assembled Giant Swarm configuration repository.
+The source for the generation is fetched from a Flux GitRepository that should point to a repository that contains the configuration code conforming to the referenced schema.

-Encryption support is consisted of SOPS.
+Encryption support consists of SOPS.
 The operator automatically fetches SOPS keys from the cluster that has the `konfigure.giantswarm.io/data: sops-keys` label.

 Generated configurations are applied to a destination namespace.
 The `.metadata.name` of these resources will be generated according to the following rules:

-- the core of it is the app name as is present in e.g. `shared-configs` folder `default/apps`
+- the core of it is the iteration name, the keys in the `.spec.targets.iterations` map
-- if `.spec.destination.naming.prefix` is present, it will be prepended to the app name with a `-` character
+- if `.spec.destination.naming.prefix` is present, it will be prepended to the iteration name with a `-` character
   - this value must start and end with an alphanumeric character, can contain `-` characters within
   - must be no longer than 64 characters
-- if `.spec.destination.naming.suffix` is present, it will be appended to the app name with a `-` character
+- if `.spec.destination.naming.suffix` is present, it will be appended to the iteration name with a `-` character
   - this value must start and end with an alphanumeric character, can contain `-` characters within
   - must be no longer than 64 characters
-- if `.spec.destination.naming.useSeparator` is set to false, the `-` character will be omitted from gluing the prefix and the suffix from the app name
+- if `.spec.destination.naming.useSeparator` is set to false, the `-` character will be omitted from gluing the prefix and the suffix from the iteration name

  The reason for these restrictions is that ConfigMap and Secret `.metadata.name` field must follow: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names.